Research

 o We

-have been looking at the problem of supervised, self-supervised, and unsupervised
+have been looking at the problem of model agnostic FL in heterogeneous networks

 o We